H3AR7B3A7/SecondBrain/Code/Frameworks/Spring/Spring Security.md

 # Spring Security
 Spring Security is a powerful and highly customizable authentication and access-control framework for Java applications.
 It is the de-facto standard for securing [[Spring]]-based applications.

+Before it was called Spring Security, it was named ACEGI.
+As one of the earliest security frameworks, it has grown in one of the most feature rich security framework to date.

+Integrates well with:
+- Web
+- CAS
+- OAuth
+- LDAP
+- Database
+- Web Services

 Advantages:
 - Application layer security, not tied to a specific web-server
 - Easily extended to meet custom requirements